kamilskainos/test/README.md

 3. Once in the Iguana translator editor, navigate to **main.lua** file and choose **Import Project** option.
 4. Import project from zip file.
 5. Iguana will detect any changes automatically.
 Press **Commit to source control** to review those.
-6. **You need to make sure that any local configuration or other project dependancies are not being by mistake.**
+6. **You need to make sure that any local configuration or other project dependencies are not being incorrectly overwritten. **
 Any conflicts will need to be resolved before you can commit the changes.
 7. Once you are happy with the changes have been reviewed, add a note and **Commit Files**.